oracle/cloudtestdrive/AppDev/OCI-Azure-Interconnection/README.md

 Before you start building the application, let’s take a quick glance at the architecture diagram.

-The application tier writes and queries data to and from the database tier over a secure private connection by using [VCN transit routing](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitroutingoracleservices.htm?).
+The application tier writes and queries data to and from the database tier over a secure private connection by using [VCN Transit Routing](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/transitroutingoracleservices.htm?).
 Transit routing refers to a network setup in which your Azure VNet network uses a connected virtual cloud network (VCN) to reach Oracle resources or services beyond that VCN.
 You will connect the Azure VNet network through [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) to the VCN with [FastConnect](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/fastconnect.htm) and then configure the VCN routing so that traffic transits through the VCN to its destination beyond the VCN (Autonomous Database in this case).

   ![](./images/ReferenceArchitecture.PNG)

-​                                                                             Reference architecture
+​

 ## Prerequisites

 Before you start running these labs, please check the prerequisites below:

 - You must have an active Azure subscription and OCI tenancy.
-If you do not have the accounts yet, you can obtain an Oracle Free Tier account by [clicking here](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:eng:eo:ie::RC_EMMK190926P00040:Vlab_microATPnov) and Azure Free Account by [clicking here](https://azure.microsoft.com/en-us/free/?utm_source=channel9&utm_medium=descriptionlinks&utm_campaign=freeaccount&ocid=AID754288&wt.mc_id=azfr-c9-niner%2CCFID0519).
+If you do not have the accounts yet, you can obtain an Oracle Free Tier account [here](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:eng:eo:ie::RC_EMMK190926P00040:Vlab_microATPnov) and Azure Free account [here](https://azure.microsoft.com/en-us/free/?utm_source=channel9&utm_medium=descriptionlinks&utm_campaign=freeaccount&ocid=AID754288&wt.mc_id=azfr-c9-niner%2CCFID0519).
 Please use your e-mail address used during registration to that event.

-  **NOTE: If you are going to use your own existing Azure and OCI accounts, please check first the costs of provisioning FastConnect ([pricing](https://www.oracle.com/cloud/networking/fastconnect.html)) and ExpressRoute circuit ([pricing](https://azure.microsoft.com/en-us/pricing/details/expressroute/)).**
+  **NOTE: If you are going to use your own existing Azure and OCI accounts, please check first the costs of provisioning [FastConnect](https://www.oracle.com/cloud/networking/fastconnect.html) and [ExpressRoute](https://azure.microsoft.com/en-us/pricing/details/expressroute/) circuit.**

 - If you are using your own Azure subscription, you must first be enabled for OCI interconnectivity.
 You must enroll in the preview by completing this short [survey form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyzVVsi364tClw522rL9tkpUMVFGVVFWRlhMNUlRQTVWSTEzT0dXMlRUTyQlQCN0PWcu).
 You will receive an email back once your subscription has been enrolled.